Person smiling and looking down at their tablet.

 • Claims history

-Workers' compensation rates are based on class codes
+Workers' compensation insurance rates are based on class codes

 Each state is different when it comes to workers’ compensation costs.
 North Carolina is a competitive rating state, which means that the market can affect price quotes.